-SB 421 updates state law to guarantee that women can access prescription birth control without costly cost-sharing (such as co-pays and deductibles).
-It also would allow 12-month birth control prescriptions.
+The newly-enacted updates to New Hampshire’s contraceptive equity law ensure women can access prescription birth control without any cost-sharing (such as co-pays and deductibles) and guarantee insurance coverage for 12-month prescriptions.

 Learn more in our Gender Matters NH Marriage issue.